Pedestrian Accidents in Arizona Involving Drunk Drivers Can Be Deadly

 Posted on behalf of Phillips Law Group on Aug 26, 2010 in Personal Injury

 When people move around on foot, they often enjoy several benefits including fresh air, the chance to see new places and of course the benefits provided by exercise.
 However, when pedestrians are hit by moving vehicles, disaster often results, as the human body is simply not strong enough to withstand the force of an impact that's generated by any moving vehicle.
 When a pedestrian is hit by a drunk driver in Arizona, the situation can be deadly.
-Anyone who has lost someone because of this situation should immediately seek the help of an Arizona pedestrian injury attorney, and below is a brief overview of this issue.
+Anyone who has lost someone because of this situation should immediately seek the help of an Phoenix personal injury attorney, and below is a brief overview of this issue.

 Arizona Pedestrian Accident Statistics